-The Learner Gang (TLG) are a group of like-minded individuals determined on helping young and inexperienced riders with their journey on two wheels by offering friendly advice and assistance to those wanting to get some more miles and experience on the road.
+The Learner Gang (TLG) is a group of like-minded individuals determined to help young and inexperienced riders with their journey on two wheels by offering friendly advice and assistance to those wanting to get some more miles and experience on the road.

 How The Learner Gang started

-As new riders ourselves we understand how daunting it can be, so myself and best friend Connor came up with the idea of forming a support group for newly passed riders.”
+As new riders ourselves, we understand how daunting it can be, so my best friend Connor and I came up with the idea of forming a support group for newly passed riders.”

-Explaining his concerns, Llewellyn’s main motivator behind the group was ensuring newly passed riders are not only comfortable but also safe on the roads.
+Explaining his concerns, Llewellyn’s main motivator behind the group was ensuring newly passed riders were not only comfortable but also safe on the roads.

 How The Learner Gang help

 The support offered by TLG includes organised rides, meet-ups, and BBQs (though not through lockdowns) that allow members to share stories, advice and ultimately make themselves more aware of the dangers faced on the road.